 How COVID-19 can cause long-term problems

 We are still learning how the virus that causes COVID-19 can impact people, including ongoing symptoms or the development of new symptoms after the acute period of infection.
-Research is underway to better understand whether and how residual organ damage, remnants of the virus, an exaggerated immune response, and/or ongoing inflammation can result in or contribute to long COVID.
+Research is underway to better understand whether and how residual organ damage, remnants of the virus, an exaggerated immune response, ongoing inflammation, or other factors can result in or contribute to long COVID.

 Since the virus that causes COVID-19 can impact many systems of the body in different ways, long COVID symptoms vary from person to person and can range from mild to severe.
 The symptoms may be ongoing from the initial illness, or they may return after a short period of recovery.
 Some people begin to have new symptoms.
 Others will improve for a time but relapse after certain triggers.